 Primary position: Pitcher

-Gossage could be an intimidating presence on the mound, standing 6 feet, 3 inches and solidly built with a deathly scowl.
+Gossage could be an intimidating presence on the mound, standing 6-foot-3 inches with a penetrating scowl.
 But of all his attributes, it was his overpowering fastball, which could reach 100 miles per hour, which made him one of the top relief pitchers throughout the 1970s and ‘80s.